Enz0Miguel/Enz0Miguel/README.md

 - 👀 I’m interested in CSS HTML and JS codes
 - 🌱 I’m currently learning website and game programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me send me an email calling me King Ray, telling me about things you like and horror games tell me this code as way if saying hi: 00923564 my email is Kingray12062002@gmail.com i'm looking for friends ✌
+- 📫 How to reach me: send me an email calling me King Ray, telling me about things you like and horror games tell me this code as way if saying hi: 00923564 my email is Kingray12062002@gmail.com i'm looking for friends ✌
 - 😄 Pronouns:
 - ⚡ Fun fact: i love backrooms horror games